 The Women in STEM Decadal Plan, developed by the Australian Academy of Science in collaboration with the Australian Academy of Technology and Engineering, offers a vision and opportunities to 2030 to guide stakeholders as they identify and implement specific actions they must take to build the strongest STEM workforce possible to support Australia’s prosperity.

 The opportunity to achieve a transformative, systematic and sustained change in Australia’s STEM sector begins with this plan.

 Download the decadal plan (PDF, 5.5MB)*

-We define women as anyone who identifies as a woman, including cisgender (personal gender identity corresponds with sex assigned at birth), transgender (personal gender identity does not correspond with sex assigned at birth), non-binary and intersex persons who identify as a woman (or girl).
+The decadal plan aims to remove barriers for anyone who identifies as a woman, including cisgender (personal gender identity corresponds with sex assigned at birth) and transgender (personal gender identity does not correspond with sex assigned at birth) it also extends to intersex and non-binary individuals.

-*This April 2019 version contains small changes from the original March 2019 publication, including page numbering.
+*The April 2019 version of the plan, the one on this page, contains small changes from the original March 2019 publication, including page numbering.
 No substantive changes were made.

 © 2019 Australian Academy of Science